Major Funding Boost for Tech Innovator! What’s Next for SEALSQ Corp? - YANoticias

-**SEALSQ Corp** has reached a significant milestone by raising **$10 million** through a public offering of **7,692,308 ordinary shares** priced at **$1.30 each**.
-This important financial maneuver, facilitated by **Maxim Group LLC**, positions the company to enhance its operations in the rapidly evolving field of post-quantum technology.
+**SEALSQ Corp** has reached a significant milestone by raising **£10 million** through a public offering of **7,692,308 ordinary shares** priced at **£1.30 each**.
+This important financial manoeuvre, facilitated by **Maxim Group LLC**, positions the company to enhance its operations in the rapidly evolving field of post-quantum technology.

 The funds will primarily be directed towards advancing SEALSQ’s cutting-edge post-quantum semiconductor technology and its Application-Specific Integrated Circuit (ASIC) capabilities within the United States.
 Additionally, these proceeds will provide essential support for working capital and general corporate requirements, ensuring the company remains agile in a competitive marketplace.